purrbot-site/Docs/README.md

 You can read more about this [here][boxes]

 #### Collapsable Blocks
-Those are similar to the [normal Blocks](#blocks) but can be collapse (closed) by clicking on it.
+Collapsable blocks are provided through the [PyMdown] extension as "Details".
-The syntax is the exact same with the difference, that you use the question marks (`???`) instead of exclamation marks.
+The syntax is the exact same as with the [normal blocks](#blocks) with the difference, that you use three question marks (`???`) instead of exclamation marks.

 Example:
 ```markdown